What is PCI Compliance?

 Even though participation in compliance has not been made mandatory for all Level 4 merchants, your organization could be assessed substantial fines (as much as $500,000) if cardholder data is breached and your nonprofit is not compliant.

-Equally important is the simple need to protect your donors and their data they’ve entrusted with your organization.
+Equally important is the simple need to protect your donors and their data they’ve entrusted to your organization.

 How can DonorPerfect help?